 - Infrastructure: Station building, platforms, disused railway tracks.

-- Access: Accessible with caution, watch out for structures.
+- Access: Accessible with caution, pay attention to the structures.

 5: The Abbey of Saint-Cybard

-The Abbey of Saint-Cybard , founded in the 9th century and abandoned for centuries, is a major historical site in Vienne.
+The Abbey of Saint-Cybard , founded in the 9th century and abandoned for centuries, is a major historical site in the Vienne region.
 Although partially in ruins, it retains a mystical aura.

 Site Features